Learn

 Islam 101: understand what Muslims actually believe

-Strong Christian engagement starts with knowing what Muslims read on Friday.
-Eight short lessons walk you through the Qurʼān, Muhammad, ḥadīth, ʿĪsā, taḥrīf, the cross, and salvation — each anchored in primary sources, each one preparing you to listen well before you speak.
+Strong Christian engagement starts with knowing what Muslims read on Friday — and how they live the rest of the week.
+Nine short lessons walk you through the Qurʼān, Muhammad, ḥadīth, ʿĪsā, taḥrīf, the cross, salvation, and what Islam looks like as a lived religion.
+Each is anchored in primary sources, each one preparing you to listen well before you speak.

 Witness: engage with love and grace

 The goal is not to win an argument.
 It is to love your Muslim neighbor and bear witness to Jesus faithfully.
-Six lessons walk you from your first coffee through the hardest Christian-Muslim disagreements without surrendering the gospel — each paired with a roleplay you can rep in the practice trainer.
+Seven lessons walk you from your first coffee through the hardest Christian-Muslim disagreements and into the hinge that bears fruit — actually opening the Gospel with your friend.
+Each is paired with a roleplay you can rep in the practice trainer.

 Core Apologetics: defend the truth of Christianity